 Some goods are exempt from sales tax under Florida law.
 Examples include most non-prepared food items, food stamps, and medical supplies.

-We recommend businesses review the laws put forth by the Florida Department of Revenue and stay up to date on which goods are taxable and which are exempt, and under what conditions.
+We recommend businesses review the laws and rules put forth by the Florida Department of Revenue and stay up to date on which goods are taxable and which are exempt, and under what conditions.

 Some customers are exempt from paying sales tax under Florida law.
 Examples include government agencies, some nonprofit organizations, and merchants purchasing goods for resale.